Leader of the Opposition (Bahamas)

 Leader of the Opposition is a constitutionally sanctioned office in The Bahamas.
 The Constitution requires that there is a Leader of the Opposition in the House of Assembly of The Bahamas who is appointed by the Governor-General of The Bahamas.
 Usually the person comes from the largest group in the House of Assembly that is not in government.
+The Leader of the Opposition can appoint a Shadow cabinet.

 The position of the Leader of the Opposition was established in 1964.